 When you are applying for a judicial separation you must submit 4 documents to the Circuit Court:

 - An application known as a family law civil bill.
-This inititaing document sometimes called a Writ describes both you and your spouse, your occupations and where you live.
-It also sets out when you married, for how long you have been living apart and the names and birth dates of your children.
+This initiating document sometimes called a Writ describes both you and your spouse, your occupations, and where you live.
+It also sets out when you married, for how long you have been living apart, and the names and birth dates of your children.

-- A document certifying that you have been advised of the alternatives to judicial separation and it certifies that you have discussed the options of reconciliation, mediation and separation agreements.
+- A document certifying that you have been advised of the alternatives to judicial separation and certifies that you have discussed the options of reconciliation, mediation, and separation agreements.

 When both you and your spouse have filed all of the necessary documents, gone through the Case Progression hearing, you will then be given a date for a court hearing.